MicrosoftDocs/win32/desktop-src/direct3d9/primitives.md

 ---
-Description: 'A 3D primitive is a collection of vertices that form a single 3D entity.
-The simplest primitive is a collection of points in a 3D coordinate system, which is called a point list.' ms.assetid: '474e8bee-336d-491f-afa0-f0186a8d19c7'
+Description: A 3D primitive is a collection of vertices that form a single 3D entity.
+The simplest primitive is a collection of points in a 3D coordinate system, which is called a point list. ms.assetid: 474e8bee-336d-491f-afa0-f0186a8d19c7
 title: Primitives
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Primitives